semgrep/docs/docs/intro/writing.rst

 ------------------------

 We will write this analysis in the Python programming language.
-Though we are using Python for this tutorial, **you can write analysis in any programming language** as each Docker container can have different software installed.
+Though we are using Python for this tutorial, **you can write analysis in any programming language** as each ``docker`` container can have different software installed.

-Before we can write Python, we'll need to install it in our Docker container.
+Before we can write Python, we'll need to install it in our ``docker`` container.
 To do this, add the following line to the project's Dockerfile:

 .. literalinclude:: samples/minifinder/Dockerfile